Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Introduction

 \end{itemize} Together, these contributions provide a comprehensive survey and a fair evaluation benchmark, setting it apart from earlier review papers.
 The subsequent sections of the paper are organized as follows.
+Sections \ref{sec:shadow_physics}\&\ref{sec:1.2} show the shadow physics and history.
 Sections \ref{sec:detection}-\ref{sec:generation} present a comprehensive survey on shadow detection, instance shadow detection, shadow removal, and shadow generation, respectively.
 Each section contains the introductions of deep models, datasets, evaluation metrics, and experimental results.
-Section~\ref{sec:conclusion} delves into the discussion on shadow analysis and highlights open issues and research challenges in the field.
+Sections~\ref{sec:discussion_unified}\&\ref{sec:future} delve into the discussion on shadow analysis and highlight open issues and research challenges in the field.
+Finally, Section~\ref{sec:conclusion} presents the conclusions of the paper.